Getting a relevant story into the media can help to communicate messages about arts funding to MPs, local authorities and other stakeholders.

 - Stay in regular touch with journalists, it will help to keep you on their radar when opportunities to feature your work arise.

 - Positioning leaders or artists from your organisation as spokespeople strengthens your message regionally and nationally.
 A good spokesperson helps to get your story into the news.

 - Regional radio stations often feature discussion shows on issues that affect local people.
 Volunteer your spokesperson to take part and highlight why the arts matter in your community.

-- Your Arts Council England area communications team may be able to provide you with an Arts Council England quote for your press release if you make an advance request.
+- Your Arts Council England area communications team may be able to provide you with an Arts Council England quote for your press release if you make an advanced request.

 - Some MPs write a column for their local newspaper and may be prepared to feature your organisation and a story about arts funding if approached.